ariflogs/stranger-store/README.md

 Link: https://stranger-store.herokuapp.com/

 you can also download and run it on your localhost.
-Let me know what you think and suggest what features can be added next.

 ### `npm install`
 use this command inside project files to install all the npm packages and dependencies.